jyutzler/Bridge-Systems/system.md

 ## Redoubles
 A redouble can have one of three meanings:

-To play if
+To play if:
    * your side is at the four level or higher:
       * 4♠ — (Double) — Redouble = Penalty
    * the opponents double a conventional bid:
       * 1NT — (Pass) — 2♦ — (Double) — Redouble = Penalty, good diamond suit;

-A good hand if
+A good hand if:
    * their double is for takeout:
       * 1♠ — (Double) — Redouble = 10+ points;

-SOS, requesting a different suit
+SOS, requesting a different suit if:
-   * if your side is doubled for penalty in a trump suit at the three level or lower:
+   * your side is doubled for penalty in a trump suit at the three level or lower:
       * 1♦ — (Pass) — Pass — (Double) — Pass — (Pass) — Redouble = SOS, responder can support at least two of the
 unbid suits.
+# Defensive Leads and Signals
+The following are specified:

+Defensive signals when following suit or discarding are “high encourages, low discourages.”
+Leads are top of touching honors (with choices from A–K–x and interior sequences).

+Pairs must choose from the following options.

+Where no card is pre-marked in bold Italics, pairs must mark their leads.
+   * Which card is led from A–K–x.
+   * Which card is led from x–x–x, x–x–x–x, or x–x–x–x–x.
+   * Whether 4th best, or 3rd & 5th best leads are used.
+   * Whether 3rd best is led from K–J–10–x, K–10–9–x, or Q–10–9–x (and from
+A–J–10–x, or A–10–9–x vs. notrump).
+Must be indicated by circling the card led.
+   * Whether or not frequent count signals are given.